TerryLoc/TerryLoc/README.md

 - 👀 I’m interested in ...
 Frontend web development
 - 🌱 I’m currently learning ...
 HTML, CSS & Javascript
 - 💞️ I’m looking to collaborate on ...
 Javascript project that can help me understand the coding world better.
-- 📫 How to reach me ...
+- 📫 How to reach me ... mews@protonmail.ch

 <!---
 TerryLoc/TerryLoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.